anawale123/mongodb-dr-automation/readme.md

 ##  Implementation Approach

-To tackle this scenario, I utilized the tools and services listed above to build a complete, automated backup and restore system.
+To tackle this scenario, I utilised the tools and services as listed above to build a complete, automated backup and restore system.

 I began by creating a script on my EC2 instance that performs database backups every six hours to minimize data loss.
 For automation, I configured cron jobs to trigger backups at fixed intervals.